-40. This clause applies to a person who was serving a sentence of imprisonment in respect of an offence against an Australian law at the time of surrender.
-It provides that where the person's sentence expires while the person is being detained by, or on the order of, the Tribunal, the Attorney-General must inform the Tribunal of the expiry and that the undertakings referred to in clause 19 (if the Tribunal was required to give such undertakings) are no longer required to be complied with.
+44. This clause applies to a person who was serving a sentence of imprisonment in respect of an offence against an Australian law, or was otherwise subject to detention under an Australian law, at the time of surrender.
+It provides that where the person's sentence or period of detention expires while the person is being detained by, or on the order of, a Tribunal, the Attorney-General must inform the Tribunal of the expiry and that the undertakings referred to in clause 19 (if the Tribunal was required to give such undertakings) are no longer required to be complied with.

-PART 4 - OTHER FORMS OF ASSISTANCE TO THE TRIBUNAL:
+PART 4 - OTHER FORMS OF ASSISTANCE TO A TRIBUNAL